Faith Promise: 1950's theme

 Facts to help you

 I like your creativity!
-The 1950s theme would work for Faith Promise Conventions in almost any church.
-Here's what the 1950s looked like from the perspective of Nazarene missions:
+The 1950s theme would work for a Faith Promise

 - In 1952, there were 38,994 Nazarenes in World Mission regions